mozilla/infosec.mozilla.org/docs/guidelines/openssh.md

 ## Configuration

 Different versions of OpenSSH support different options which are not always compatible.
-This guide show settings for the most commonly deployed OpenSSH versions at Mozilla - however, using the latest version of OpenSSH is recommended.
+This guide shows settings for the most commonly deployed OpenSSH versions at Mozilla - however, using the latest version of OpenSSH is recommended.

 ### **Modern** (OpenSSH 6.7+)